krake747/hangar-747/k8s/README.md

 - `apply.sh`: A script to apply all Kubernetes manifests in the current directory.
 - `hangar-namespace.yml`: A manifest to create a dedicated namespace for hangar-related resources.
 - `hangar-ingress.yml`: A manifest to set up ingress rules for routing traffic to hangar services.
+- `skyops.yml`: A manifest to deploy the SkyOps outside facing web api.
+- `skyhelp.yml`: A manifest to deploy the SkyHelp internal microservice.

 ## Additional Resources